keptn/keptn.github.io/content/docs/0.6.0/installation/setup-keptn/index.md

 ## Install Keptn CLI
 Every release of Keptn provides binaries for the Keptn CLI.
 These binaries are available for Linux, macOS, and Windows.

-- Download the version for your operating system from https://github.com/keptn/keptn/releases/tag/0.5.0
+- Download the version for your operating system from https://github.com/keptn/keptn/releases/tag/0.6.0.beta
 - Unpack the download
-- Find the `keptn` binary in the unpacked directory.
+- Find the `keptn` binary in the unpacked directory
-  - Linux / macOS

-    add executable permissions (``chmod +x keptn``), and move it to the desired destination (e.g. `mv keptn /usr/local/bin/keptn`)
+  - *Linux / macOS*: Add executable permissions (``chmod +x keptn``), and move it to the desired destination (e.g. `mv keptn /usr/local/bin/keptn`)

-  - Windows

-    move/copy the executable to the desired folder and, optionally, add the executable to your PATH environment variable for a more convenient experience.
+  - *Windows*: Copy the executable to the desired folder and add the executable to your PATH environment variable.

 - Now, you should be able to run the Keptn CLI:
     - Linux / macOS